 Manihot esculenta plant originated in Brazil as a member of the Eurphorbiaceae family.
-It is known as bitter cassava, tapioca and manioc and grows as an annual in full sun to partial shade.
+It is known as bitter cassava, tapioca and manioc and grows as an annual in direct sunlight to partial shade.

 Tuberous roots grow similar to the sweet potato plant and are used as a food source.
 A sweet variety is grown as a vegetable and a bitter type is used to produce starch.
 Tubers contain hydrocyanic acid which is poison and must be removed prior to consumption.

 The plants flourish in humidity and heat and grow from 3 to 10 feet in height.
 Leaves are variegated with yellowish to white centers with bright green edgings.
 Stems are red.
 The bitter cassava produces attractive greenish-white flowers.